PROTECTING

 Birdwatching day

-In 2022, Rössing successfully hosted its 21st Annual Birdwatching Day.
-The event aims to give participants an experience to view the unique birdlife, and to promote a long-term interest in birds, linked to conserving local and wilderness biodiversity.
-For the past two years, the event was hosted virtually with immense success, however, in 2022 we reverted to visiting the mesmerising Walvis Bay Lagoon.
-Fifty three learners from nine schools participated in the event.
-With the aid of provisional birdwatching guides, participants could identify different bird species and get insight on associated facts (physical features and reasons for their evolutionary adaptations, diets, migration routes etc.).
+The Rössing annual birdwatching event was hosted at the beautiful Walvis Bay Lagoon.
+The event aims to give participants an opportunity to view the unique birdlife, and to promote a long-term interest in birds, linked to conserving local and wilderness biodiversity.
+The 2023 event attracted 63 learners from schools in Walvis Bay, Swakopmund and Arandis.
+With the aid of a provisional birdwatching guide, participants could identify different bird species and get insight into associated facts (differentiating physical features and reasons for their evolutionary adaptations, diets, migration routes, etc.).
+Learners were provided with binoculars and a printout with pictures of birds and their names, with which they could spot and identify different birds along the lagoon.
+A fun quiz was arranged for learners to participate and win prizes.

 Rössing’s commitment to Project Shine

-As part of our social responsibility, Rössing continues to support the Project Shine clean-up campaign.
-Rössing was a founding member of the Project Shine initiative 15 years ago.
-With input from various stakeholders, the mine has sustained this project successfully over the years.
+As part of our social responsibility, Rössing continues to support the Project Shine clean-up campaign under the management of Swakopmund Municipality.
+Rössing was a founding member of the Project Shine initiative and with input from various stakeholders, the mine has sustained this project successfully since its inception.

-In 2022, Rössing donated N$100,000 to the continuation of the project; the funds were earmarked for supporting Project Shine to execute its mandate of cleaning up the roads and rolling out an awareness/ education campaign.
-Rössing also supports the project with an evaluator and a 4x4 vehicle on monthly evaluation sessions.
+In 2023, Rössing donated N$50,000 to the continuation of the project.
+The funds were earmarked for supporting Project Shine in executing its mandate of cleaning up the roads and awareness/education campaigns.
+Rössing has also committed to supporting the project with an evaluator and a 4x4 vehicle on monthly evaluation sessions.
 By supporting such initiatives, Rössing aims to be the leader in environmental stewardship in Namibia.

 Progressive rehabilitation

-To leave all rehabilitation until mine closure is not best practise, therefore progressive rehabilitation is applied.
-Particular effort is made to land demolition and clean-up of redundant and decommissioned facilities and infrastructure.
-Since this happens throughout the life-of-mine, mining activities are not interrupted and continue as normal.
+To leave all rehabilitation until mine closure is not best practice; therefore, progressive rehabilitation is applied.
+Particular effort is made to land rehabilitation, clean-up of redundant and decommissioned facilities and infrastructure.
+Since this happens throughout the life-ofmine, mining activities are not interrupted and continue as normal.

-The proactive and progressive rehabilitation campaign which Rössing has embarked upon in 2022 was based on clean-up projects and rehabilitation work.
-Clean-up projects focus mostly on clearing land from waste which has accumulated at identified areas over the years without necessarily rehabilitating the land, and at this stage, the land remains within the operational footprint of the business.
+The proactive progressive rehabilitation campaign which Rössing has embarked upon in 2023 is based on clean-up projects and rehabilitation work.
+Clean-up projects focus mostly on clearing land from waste which has accumulated in identified areas over the years without necessarily rehabilitating the land, and at this stage, the land remains within the operational footprint of the business.
 Rehabilitation, on the other hand, takes place outside operational areas.

-The approach taken in 2022 was to proactively transport this waste to the final disposal areas and, in doing so, reduce the liability and associated cost at closure.
+The approach taken in 2023 was to proactively transport this waste to its final disposal areas and, in doing so, reduce the liability and associated cost at closure.
 Successful implementation of these projects requires thorough disposal strategies for future waste similarly generated through operations to avoid such waste from accumulating.
-Of the nine projects that were planned in 2022, five were successfully completed, one was deferred to 2023 and three are pending regulatory approval.
+Of the ten projects that were planned in 2023, nine were successfully completed, and one was deferred to 2024.

 Land-use management